 Opening Hour: 7am – 11pm

-The Royal Ipoh Club, built in the end of 19th century, is another colonial-era treasure for Ipoh city and used to be THE place for the British administrators and tin miners.
-They would come to the club to watch and play cricket, and socialise whilst enjoying their carefree colonial lifestyle.
-It offers a great view of the park, created by Ipoh Chinese community back in 1898 to remember the Diamond Jubilee of the honorable Queen Victoria.
+The Royal Ipoh Club, built at the end of 19th century, is another colonial-era treasure for Ipoh city and used to be THE place for the British administrators and tin miners.
+They would come to the club to watch, play cricket and socialise whilst enjoying their carefree colonial lifestyle.
+It offers a great view of the park, created by Ipoh Chinese community back in 1898 to remember the Diamond Jubilee of the honourable Queen Victoria.

 Although this place is restricted for its members only, it is still worth dropping by just to admire the architecture and the history behind this building

 This privately owned, yet open to a public park is situated 5 kilometres south of Ipoh and boasts the scenery of limestone hills.
 Here, you can find a jogging track, outdoor fitness amenities, a lake, gazebo, a lotus pond and a children’s playground!
 Just perfect for a family outing.

 21) Take a Leisurely Walk in the Japanese Garden